PyPSA/powerplantmatching/README.md

 The matching itself is done by [DUKE](https://github.com/larsga/Duke), a java application specialized for deduplicating and linking data.
 It provides many built-in comparators such as numerical, string or geoposition comparators.
 The engine does a detailed comparison for each single argument (power plant name, fuel-type etc.) using adjusted comparators and weights.
+When comparing two power plants, Duke will compare every single argument of each power plant of one data set against every single argument of each power plant of the other data set.
-When comparing two power plants, Duke will set a matching score for each argument and according to the given weights, combine those to one matching score.
+For every argument it will set a matching score and, according to the given weights, combine those to one matching score.
 This global score indicates the chance that the two entries relate to the same power plant.
 Exceeding a given threshold, the power plant entries of the two
 data sets are linked and merged into one data set.